gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 3. Go to Appearance > Widgets and drag \'Social Slider Widget\' to your sidebar
 4. Update the settings in the widget: Instagram Username, Images Layout, Number of Images to show, Check for new images hours

-= Requirements =
-* PHP 5.4.0 or later
-* Wordpress 4.8 or later
-* WordPress Cron must be enabled

 == Frequently Asked Questions ==

 = Images from instagram are no longer displayed in the widget =